Social policy is closely linked to the notion of the welfare state.

 In Work for All in a Free Society, W. H. Beveridge, one of the thinkers and founders of the welfare state, reminds us that capitalism can be combined with solidarity.

-Richard Musgrave, theorist of the welfare state, in The Theory of Public Finance attributes three missions to the state:
+Richard Musgrave, theorists of the welfare state, in The Theory of Public Finance attributes three missions to the state:

 - The resource allocation function: spending for the community